-On May 13, 2024, the Company received funds and accepted a subscription offer for a non-brokered private placement, from an existing shareholder, of 181,840 Units, at \$0.75 per Unit, for a total subscription price of \$136,380.
-Each Unit is comprised of one common share and one warrant.
-The warrants have an exercise price of \$0.90 per warrant and will expire three years after the closing date.
-It is expected that this transaction will close on or before May 31, 2024.
+On August 12, 2024, the Company closed a seventh tranche of the October 2023 Private Placement for a total of 183,320 Units with an existing shareholder, at \$0.75 per Unit, for total aggregate gross proceeds of \$137,490.
+Each Unit was comprised of one Common Share and one Warrant, each exercisable to acquire one Common Share.
+The Warrants have an exercise price of \$0.90 per Warrant and will expire three (3) years from the closing date.